THE MOTHERHOOD Day Program

 - Fears and doubts regarding your ability to provide care for your infant

-- Scary and intrusive thoughts including hurting herself or the baby
+- Scary and intrusive thoughts including harm coming to your baby

 The Motherhood Center’s Day Program runs Monday - Friday from 9:45AM until 2:45PM.
 Each day is a combination of therapeutic support, process and education groups, along with alternative interventions including yoga, mindfulness and meditation, art therapy and more.
 For an example of our weekly schedule, click HERE.

 We have an on-site nursery staffed by seasoned infant care professionals, and new moms are strongly encouraged to bring their babies with them to the program.
 Mother-infant dyadic specialists are on-site to help strengthen the bond between mom and baby.
 Pregnant women also participate in the Motherhood Day Program, and the milieu of new and expecting moms contributes to a nurturing and collaborative community of peer support.

 During the Program, each woman is followed by an individual therapist and reproductive psychiatrist to ensure a comprehensive treatment team.